Gaz Kuh

-Gaz Kuh (گزكوه) (Note: Also romanized as Gaz Kūh) is a village in Titkanlu Rural District (Note: Formerly Khabushan Rural District) of Khabushan District, Faruj County, North Khorasan province, Iran.
+Gaz Kuh (گزكوه) (Note: Also romanized as Gaz Kūh) is a village in Titkanlu Rural District (Note: Formerly Khabushan Rural District) of Khabushan District in Faruj County, North Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,063 in 297 households.
-The 2011 census counted 1,070 people in 316 households, and the 2016 census 968 people in 286 households.
-It was the most populous village in its rural district.
+The 2011 census counted 1,070 people in 316 households.
+The 2016 census measured the population of the village as 968 people in 286 households, the most populous in its rural district.